Main page | Study Branches/Specializations | Groups of Courses | All Courses | Roles Instructions

 BI-VMM Selected Mathematical Methods Extent of teaching: 2P+2C

-Instructor: Kalvoda T. Completion: Z,ZK
+Instructor: Forough M. Completion: Z,ZK

 Department: 18105 Credits: 4 Semester: L